 Who first discovered coronaviruses?

-Avian infectious bronchitis was first described in newborn chicks in 1931.
-It was shown to be due to a virus in 1937 by Fred Beaudette and Charles Hudson, from the New Jersey Agricultural Experiment Station (J Am Vet Med Ass 1937; 90: 51–8; cited by Marks).
-The avian bronchitis virus was also cultivated by Cunningham & Stuart in 1947.
+Avian infectious bronchitis was first described in newborn chicks in 1931 by Schalk & Hawn (J Am Vet Med Ass 1931; 78: 413–23) and by Bushnell & Brandly in 1933 (Poultry Science 1933; 12: 55-60).
+These papers were both cited by Beach & Schalm, 1936, who confirmed that the infection was due to a filterable virus and identified two strains, with cross-immunity.
+The virus was cultivated in 1937 by Fred Beaudette and Charles Hudson, from the New Jersey Agricultural Experiment Station (J Am Vet Med Ass 1937; 90: 51–8 cited by Marks) and later by Cunningham & Stuart in 1947.

 In 1965, the virologist David Tyrrell, Director of the Medical Research Council’s Common Cold Research Unit at Harnham Down near Salisbury in Wiltshire, and his colleague Mark Bynoe published a paper in the British Medical Journal, in which they described a virus, which they called B814, and identified it as a cause of the common cold.
 They tried to characterize other viruses, but without much success, and thought that viruses of which they found evidence were rhinoviruses.